recepkizilarslan/Console-Tourist/README.md

 ### What does Tourist do?

-- Navigates all pages on your website.
+- Crawls all pages on your website.
-- It get all error messages on the console.
+- Gets all error messages on the console.
-- Then it save the messages.
+- Then logs the messages.
-- It support authentication.

 #### How to Install